nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 {% include examples/blog/2012-11-13/2.coffee %}
 {% endhighlight %}

-So with context bound to the owner, a state method has no regular means of reliably identifying the `State` to which it belongs.
-The `this.state()` idiom, along with the subsequent [`superstate()`](/api/state--methods--superstate) call, are effectively dynamic references, possibly changing with each transition, and so the state method body simply cannot ascertain the semantic value of either one.
+So with context bound to the owner, a state method has no idiomatic way to reliably identify the `State` to which it belongs.
+The expression `this.state()`, along with the subsequent [`.superstate()`](/api/state--methods--superstate) call, are effectively dynamic references, possibly changing with each transition, and so the state method body simply cannot ascertain the semantic value of either one.

 ### [Lexical state context](#lexical-state-context)